SEGaither/cosyn-governance/README.md

 If you want to **understand CoSyn**, start here.
 If you are building your own implementation, this is the **normative source of truth**.

+Because it is tool- and vendor-agnostic, the v8.4.1 constitution can be used as a **shared governance specification** across multiple systems, organizations, or agent frameworks.

 ---